ASYNC-Security/async-security.github.io/BSidesAmman-2025-Writeup.md

 #### Updated Scenario

 In this version the initial access is done by password spraying, the users are given the necessary IPs and the user given a hint if no progress has been made in 5 minutes.
-the hint being "Everything you need is provided to you, the username and the IPs" so we will be moving forward with the credentials updated scenario credentials `hasan.bakri:hasan.bakri`
+The hint being "Everything you need is provided to you, the username and the IPs.
+Go back to the basics of Active Directory attacks and enumerations" so we will be moving forward with the credentials updated scenario `hasan.bakri:hasan.bakri`

 ```
 nxc smb 10.2.10.11 -u 'hasan.bakri' -p 'hasan.bakri'